kiriaze/styleguide/README.md

 ### 3. Build

 Run Gulp and you're good to go.
-Easy peazy titty squeezy.
+This will open up a server with your styleguide and start watching for changes, with automatic refreshes on all devices! **Easy peazy titty squeezy.**

 	$ gulp